On level line fluctuations of SOS surfaces above a wall: Cluster expansion, Ising polymers, and Ornstein--Zernike theory

 Below, we set notation that will be used throughout the article in the context of Ising polymers and animals.
-Recall that we Ising polymers as connected paths in the lattice $\Z^2$ rather than the dual lattice $(\Z^2)^*$ via the translation map $\iota: \ostar \mapsto 0$, and this is the convention we will follow for the remainder of the article, excluding \cref{sec:sos}. \begin{itemize}[leftmargin=2em] \item We write $Q:= [0,N]^2$. \item For a point $\mathsf{u} \in \Z^2$, we will write $\mathsf{u}_{1}$ and $\mathsf{u}_{2}$ to denote the $x$-coordinate and $y$-coordinate of $\mathsf{u}$ respectively.
+Recall that we regard Ising polymers as connected paths in the lattice $\Z^2$ rather than the dual lattice $(\Z^2)^*$ via the translation map $\iota: \ostar \mapsto 0$ (the convention hereafter, excluding \cref{sec:sos}). \begin{itemize}[leftmargin=2em] \item We write $Q:= [0,N]^2$. \item For a point $\mathsf{u} \in \Z^2$, we will write $\mathsf{u}_{1}$ and $\mathsf{u}_{2}$ to denote the $x$-coordinate and $y$-coordinate of $\mathsf{u}$ respectively.

 \item For a subset $E \subset \Z^2$, we'll write $\mathsf{u}+ E$ to denote the translation of $E$ by the vector defined by~$\mathsf{u}$.

 \item For a contour $\gamma$, we write $|\gamma|$ to denote the number of bonds in $\gamma$.
 We write $(\gamma(0), \dots, \gamma(|\gamma|))$ to denote the ordered vertices of $\gamma$.